Activiti/activiti-7-developers-guide/blueprints/trending-topic-campaigns/TrendingTopicCampaigns.md

 ## Scenario (The WHAT)

-You can find this example in our [Activiti Cloud Examples Repository](https://github.com/Activiti/activiti-cloud-examples/tree/develop/trending-topic-campaigns)
+You can find this example here [Activiti Cloud BluePrint Trending Topic Campaigns](https://github.com/Activiti/blueprint-trending-topic-campaigns)

 Let's use the following Scenario to demonstrate all these concepts in action.